New Hampshire Books: The Best Books Set in the Granite State

 Olivia and Lily’s lives cross paths when Asher begins dating and falls in love with the new girl in town.
 A few months later, Olivia is shocked to receive a phone call from Asher that he’s at the police station and Lily is dead.
 Asher is the only suspect in the case, but he insists he didn’t do it.
 Olivia is willing to give up everything she has to defend her son.
 However, as the case moves toward trial, she discovers that Asher has hidden more from her than she realized.
 Olivia begins questioning what traits her son may have inherited from his father.

-Keep in mind that this story does not follow a linear timeline, instead jumping back and forth between the present and various points in the past.
+Keep in mind that this story does not follow a linear timeline; instead, it jumps back and forth between the present and various points in the past.
 Be sure to pay attention to the beginning of each chapter, which tells you where that chapter’s events take place along the timeline.

 If you’ve already enjoyed Mad Honey, several other Jodi Picoult books are also set in New Hampshire, including Nineteen Minutes and The Storyteller.